qitianshi/tyros/Lesson 3/README.md

   C2O2 --> End
 ```

+`elif` is short for "else if".
+In fact, you can rewrite all `elif` statements as nested if/else statements [(see below)](https://github.com/qitianshi/tyros-resources/tree/main/Lesson%203#nested-ifelse). `elif` is an elegant shorthand that makes our code much easier to read.

-We can have as many `elif` statements as we want.
+We can have as many `elif` statements as we want:

 ```Python
 price_of_salmon_bento_set = 18.90